memeowteam/Notebook/README.md

 * Data frame length: it can be 5, 6, 7 or 8 (even 9 when don't use parity bit)
 * Parity bit: used to check data correction.
 When parity bit = 0 number of bit 1 must be even and when parity bit = 1 number of bit 1 must be odd unless the data is wrong

-UART interface is this RX to other TX and this TX to other RX \
 I have never used USART so I don't have information about it exclude it is synchronous \
 In addition, there is another mode called Multiprocessor UART, maybe I will add it later